znly/rules_go/go/toolchains.rst

 This detects the host Go SDK for use in toolchains.

 It first checks the GOROOT and then searches the PATH.
-You can achive the same result by setting the version to "host" when registering toolchains to select the `installed sdk`_ so it should never be neccesary to use this feature directly.
+You can achieve the same result by setting the version to "host" when registering toolchains to select the `installed sdk`_ so it should never be necessary to use this feature directly.

 +--------------------------------+-----------------------------+-----------------------------------+
 | **Name**                       | **Type**                    | **Default value**                 |